walhajri/APKExtractor/README.md

 # apkExtractor
-Tool to automate the process of extracting the apk and it files from an Android phone/emulator
+Tool to automate the process of extracting APKs and its files from an Android phone/emulator

 ## Instaltion